2.4 Youth volunteering at national level

 There are no official mechanisms for monitoring and quality assurance of youth volunteering in Slovakia.
 Youth policy, including youth volunteering, is being assessed occasionally through the assessment of Youth Strategy (2010, 2014, 2021), but regular monitoring and quality assurance do not exist.

 Minimum obligations of organisations, when sending and receiving volunteers have been defined by the legislation within the Act on Volunteering and the Act on Support of Youth Work.
 No public institution monitors whether and to what extent these obligations have been respected by organisations working with volunteers.

-Thanks to the financial support provided by the Ministry of Education, Science, Research and Sport of the Slovak Republic, the Quality standards for the management of volunteers were created in 2014 by the Volunteering Centre in Banská Bystrica (NGO) in cooperation with the Platform of Volunteer Centres and Organisations (NGO).
+Thanks to the financial support provided by the Ministry of Education, Research, Development and Youth of the Slovak Republic, the Quality standards for the management of volunteers were created in 2014 by the Volunteering Centre in Banská Bystrica (NGO) in cooperation with the Platform of Volunteer Centres and Organisations (NGO).
 General standards have been defined relevant to work with any target groups, including young people.
-These standards were implemented in more than 100 (at 28.5.2020) organisations within a project of the Platform of Volunteering Centres and Organisations financed by the aforesaid ministry.
+These standards were implemented in 120 (at 4.10.2021) organisations within a project of the Platform of Volunteering Centres and Organisations financed by the aforesaid ministry.
 The standards have been aimed at the following areas of work with volunteers:

 The procedures for external assessment of these standards have also been defined.
 But the implementation of standards has not been included in any legislation, it is rather a matter of individual organisations – their aspiration to acquire quality label and thus communicate their quality work with volunteers to the donors and general public.